Why choose a ‘no-smartphone-on-site’ policy for your school?

 "The biggest impact for me is the culture.
 It's in everything we do.
 It's not just saying no, you can't have a smartphone.
 It's about why, and it's about the culture of interaction, the culture of being present."

-Maryanne Ramsbottom, Headteacher at Birkenhead Junior School
+Maryanne Ramsbottom, Headteacher at BHSA Junior School

 This is the cultural shift a ‘no smartphone on site’ policy creates.
 The school day is just the beginning.